-It would be nice if Medicare Parts A and B, known as Original Medicare, were enough to cover your health insurance needs but it’s not.
+It would be nice if Medicare Parts A and B, known as Original Medicare, was enough to cover your health insurance needs but it’s not.
 Original Medicare alone would leave you responsible for some pretty expensive copays if that’s all you had.
 For that reason, you need either Medicare Part C coverage or a Medigap policy to fill the gaps in coverage that could leave you paying tens of thousands of dollars out of pocket for hospital stays and medical procedures.

 What Is Medicare Part C Coverage?

 First, a quick rundown of how Medicare works.
 Part A, known as hospital insurance pays for your hospital stay.
 You pay the first $1,316 and after that, the first 60 days are covered.
 After 60 days you pay $329 per day and after 90 days, you pay $658 per day.
 That’s the first of the coverage gaps that could leave you paying a lot of money with Original Medicare alone.

 Part B is the piece of Medicare that covers the actual care you receive.
 You’ll pay around $134 per month for the coverage in 2021 (more for those with higher income), and your deductible is a mere $183.
 After you pay the deductible, you pay 20 percent of all costs but there’s no limit.
 If your medical bills are $100,000, you pay $20,000.
 Yet another coverage gap.

 Finally, Part D covers prescription drugs.
-Because of the “doughnut hole”, a lapse in coverage that leaves you paying up to half the costs of your prescription drugs after you’ve spend $3,700 on covered drugs.
+Because of the “doughnut hole”, a lapse in coverage that leaves you paying up to half the costs of your prescription drugs after you’ve spent $3,700 on covered drugs.
 Your coverage doesn’t kick back in at lower rates until you reach $4,950 in covered expenses.

 Put all of this together and you can see why Original Medicare will leave you on the hook for a lot of out-of-pocket expenses.
 That’s where a Medicare Advantage plan, also known as Medicare Part C coverage, is essential to keeping your healthcare costs manageable.
 But how do you buy one?